Appendix 1: Summary of Privacy Rights under the GDPR (Regulation (EU) 2016/679) and the Data Protection Act 2018

 5.2 Third Party Service Providers

-We may share personal information about you with third parties who perform services for us or on our or our clients’ behalf, for the limited purpose of carrying out such services.
+We may share Personal Information about you with third parties who perform services for us or on our or our clients’ behalf, for the limited purpose of carrying out such services.
 This includes, without limitation, third parties that assist in managing our organization, hosting or administering the Firm Website or other systems, sending communications on our or our clients’ behalf, maintaining or analyzing our or our clients’ data, providing marketing assistance, conducting background checks, or in providing legal services to us or our clients.
-It also includes third parties providing services for money laundering checks, credit risk reduction and other fraud and crime prevention purposes and companies providing similar services, including financial institutions, credit reference and background check agencies and regulatory bodies with whom such personal information is shared.
+It also includes third parties providing services for money laundering checks, credit risk reduction and other fraud and crime prevention purposes and companies providing similar services, including financial institutions, credit reference and background check agencies and regulatory bodies with whom such Personal Information is shared.
+The Firm also shares Personal Information with third parties in connection with the provision of payroll, provisions of benefits, and occupational health and professional advisers (life assurance trustees, auditors, insurers and brokers, accountants and legal advisers etc.).

 5.3 Clients and Other Parties